jonnonz1/nz-statute-book/acts/public/2001/education-standards-act-2001.md

 **Teacher registration**

 ### 25 Interpretation
-(1) Section 120 of the principal Act is amended by inserting, after the definition of authorisation, the following definitions:.
+(1) Section 120 of the principal Act is amended by inserting, after the definition of authorisation, the following definitions:
   - **early childhood service** means—
     (a) a chartered service, as defined in section 308; and (b) an early childhood centre licensed under section 317